 - Don't let the person eat or drink anything.

 - Shock.
-American College of Emergency Physicians. http://www.emergencycareforyou.org/emergency-101/shock/.
-Accessed Aug.
-23, 2019.
+American College of Emergency Physicians. https://www.emergencyphysicians.org/article/know-when-to-go/shock.
+Accessed Feb.
+16, 2023.

 - First aid.
 National Health Service. https://www.nhs.uk/conditions/first-aid/.
-Accessed Aug.
-23, 2019.
+Accessed Feb.
+16, 2023.